glouppe/info8002-large-scale-data-systems/project/README.md

 > **`exists(path)`**

 Checks if a file exists at the specified path.
 Returns “true” (not a string) if a file is present at the specified location, false otherwise.
+Other methods are most likely required, but these are the endpoints available to the end-user.

+**Data should NOT be replicated to all processes** (assume the data is too large).
+Doing so will result in a fail for this project.

+## Deliverables

 We would like you to hand in the following deliverables: